espitiaandres/python-image-conversion/README.md

 ## Notes

-- This script uses python's multithreading library as a workaround to the GIL.
+- This script uses python's multiprocessing library as a workaround to the GIL.
 This helps with scalability, given a case where you have hundreds of images (or more) that you want to convert from one file type to another.
+This gives a noticeable performance boost :)
 - If you have any suggestions on how to make this script better, please add an issue here:
   - https://github.com/espitiaandres/python-image-conversion/issues